Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ## Prerequisites

-- An Azure Communication Resource, learn how to create one from [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource?tabs=windows&pivots=platform-azp)
+- An Azure Communication Resource, learn how to create one from [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource)

-## Install the package

-Install the Azure Communication Service Chat SDK.

-(TODO: sample code)

 ## User and User Access Tokens